 State your null and alternative hypotheses

-Justify what type of ANOVA you think this is and why.
+Justify what type of ANOVA you think this is and why

-Test for normality relative to the primary hypothesis
+Test for normality relative to the primary hypothesis only.
+Do not transform problems that tell you to ignore normality requirements.

 Perform the appropriate ANOVA